 Eye contact is something career counselors harp on, along with a firm handshake.
 It’s what we believe to be a major element of your first impression.
 Like Anne Hathaway, your eye contact can capture the immediate attention of the person with whom you speak.

 Steady eye contact with the person to whom you speak can say a number of things: I’m warm and personable; I’m attentive and listening; I’m trusting and honest; I’m confident.
-These are all traits we want the interviewer to see in us…when we make eye contact with her.
+These are all traits we want the interviewer to see in us.
 In some cases when eye contact is too steady, it might relay the message that you’re scrutinizing the other person.
 If it’s unwavering, it may “freak the person out”; make her feel threatened.
 We don’t want that.

 Unsteady eye contact will most certainly hurt your chances of landing the job.
-Personally, when I talk with someone who can’t look me in the eye (like my daughter’s last boyfriend), I become suspicious.
-What is he trying to hide?
+Personally, when I talk with someone who can’t look me in the eye (like the customer I mention above), I become suspicious.
+What is she trying to hide?
 Unsteady eye contact usually implies that the person lacks confidence.
-It can say: I’m bored; I’m distracted and thinking of something or someone other than you; I’m devious and a liar.
-I constantly tell my daughter that you can tell a lot about a person from his eye contact.
+It can also say: I’m bored; I’m distracted and thinking of something or someone other than you; I’m devious and a liar.
+I’m sure the last statement isn’t true of my customer.

 There is unsteady eye contact that is natural and necessary.
 Usually when we divert our eyes from a person it’s because we’re concentrating hard on what we’re going to say next.
 We introverts have a tendency to reflect in such a manner, while extraverts think while they’re talking and eye-gazing.